Nearsoft/apprentice/terminal/terminal.md

 #### More on ls command

-We already learn about **ls** but as we saw **ls** only showed us the list of file with no metadata
+We already learned about **ls** but as we saw **ls** only showed us the list of files with no metadata:

 ```
 danielvilla@Daniels-MacBook-Air:~/docker/linux_tweet_app$ ls
 Dockerfile          README.md           index-new.html      index-original.html index.html          linux.png
 ```

-but as a curious user that I am, I want to know the date the file was created, the size, the owner.
+but as a curious user that I am, I want to know the date the file was created, the size and the owner.
 To display it lets use the **-l** flag.
-Yes, we can use flags on commands to make them do more
+Yes, we can use flags on commands to make them do more:

 ```
 danielvilla@Daniels-MacBook-Air:~/docker/linux_tweet_app$ ls -l